-April 30th - Canadian Hemophilia Society James Kreppner Memorial Scholarship and Bursary Program - \$5,000 - The program is open to Canadians with inherited bleeding disorders: hemophilia (factor VIII or IX), von Willebrand disease, rare factor deficiencies, platelet function disorders; carriers, and those who contracted hepatitis C or HIV through a blood transfusion.
+April 30th - Canadian Hemophilia Society James Kreppner Memorial Scholarship and Bursary Program

+- \$5,000 - The program is open to Canadians with inherited bleeding disorders and those who contracted hepatitis C or HIV through a blood transfusion.
 Spouses and children of the people mentioned above may also apply.

-April 30th - Canadian Hemophilia Society National Endowment Fund Scholarship - University of Ottawa - up to \$3,000 - The objective of this award is to provide financial assistance to students registered in a post-secondary program in a recognized Canadian institution whose lives or families were affected by the tainted blood tragedy between 1980 and 1989 inclusively.
+April 30th - Canadian Hemophilia Society National Endowment Fund Scholarship - University of Ottawa - up to \$3,000 - The objective of this award is to provide financial assistance to students whose lives or families were affected by the tainted blood tragedy between 1980 and 1989 inclusively.